sgaunet/ekspodlogs/README.md

 # Debug

-Set env vairable DEBUGLEVEL to one of this value :
+Set env variable DEBUGLEVEL to one of this value :

 * error
 * warn